T40O0/Simplified_Janbu_Method_3D_2D/README.md

  - Saves c, φ, FS and slip direction as histogram, csv and shapefile.

 ## References
 Ugai, K., and Hosobori, K. (1988).
 Extension of simplified Bishop method, simplified Janbu method and Spencer method to three-dimensions.
-Proc., Japanese Soc. of Civ.
-Engrs., Tokyo, 394/III-9, 21–26 (in Japanese).
+Japanese Soc. of Civ.
+Engrs., 394, 21–26 (in Japanese).
 Hungr, O., Salgado, F. M., & Byrne, P. M. (1989).
 Evaluation of a three-dimensional method of slope stability analysis.
 Canadian Geotechnical Journal, 26(4), 679–686.
 O. Hungr (1987).
 An extension of Bishop's simplified method of slope stability analysis to three dimensions.
 Géotechnique, 37(1), 113-117.